Deep Delta Learning: Relation to DeltaNets and Householder Products

 Here, the operator acts on the key dimension $d_k$, which is analogous to the feature dimension $d$ in DDL.
 Comparing this to our Deep Delta Layer update Eq.~\eqref{eq:gated_hres_out} acting over depth $l$: Eq.~\eqref{eq:deltanet_eq} is algebraically equivalent to the more common right-multiplication delta-rule update \( \Mb_t = \Mb_{t-1} + \beta_t(\vb_t - \Mb_{t-1}\kb_t)\kb_t^\top \) by setting $\Sbb_t=\Mb_t^\top$ (a transpose convention for the memory matrix).

 where $\vb_l$ is the vector output of the value branch.

-This reveals a direct structural correspondence: \begin{itemize}[leftmargin=*, topsep=1pt, itemsep=1pt] \item The memory state $\Sbb_t$ (dimension $d_k \times d_v$) in DeltaNet corresponds to the feature activation $\Xb_l$ (dimension $d \times d_v$) in DDL. \item Both architectures employ the same rank-1 shortcut operator $\Ib-\beta\,\kb\kb^\top$: under $\|\kb\|_2=1$ it is an orthogonal projector at $\beta=1$ and a Householder reflection at $\beta=2$.
+This reveals a direct algebraic correspondence: \begin{itemize}[leftmargin=*, topsep=1pt, itemsep=1pt] \item The memory state $\Sbb_t$ (dimension $d_k \times d_v$) in DeltaNet corresponds to the feature activation $\Xb_l$ (dimension $d \times d_v$) in DDL. \item Both architectures employ the same shortcut operator with a rank-1 perturbation, $\Ib-\beta\,\kb\kb^\top$: under $\|\kb\|_2=1$ it is an orthogonal projector at $\beta=1$ and a Householder reflection at $\beta=2$.
 DeltaNet applies it over time steps $t$, whereas DDL applies it over network depth $l$. \item Our modified residual update $\beta_l \kb_l \vb_l^\top$ aligns perfectly with the DeltaNet write operation.
-By incorporating $\beta_l$ into the constructive term, we interpret $\beta_l$ as a layer-wise step size for the depth-wise ODE.
-This ensures that both the erasure and injection components are modulated synchronously, ensuring the update represents a coherent geometric transformation of the state $\Xb$. \end{itemize}
+By incorporating $\beta_l$ into the constructive term, we interpret $\beta_l$ as a depth-wise delta-rule step size.
+This ensures that erasure and injection are modulated synchronously, preserving the identity limit of the complete update. \end{itemize}

-Thus, DDL can be interpreted as applying the Delta Rule to layer-wise feature evolution, enabling the network to forget or rewrite features from shallow layers as they propagate deeper.